THE BELLFOUNDRY, HOME TO HISTORIC BELLFOUNDERS JOHN TAYLOR AND COMPANY, IS A UNIQUE PLACE WITH GLOBAL ARCHITECTURAL AND HISTORICAL SIGNIFICANCE

 |Owing to ongoing building works, we are offering a limited number of Bellfoundry Tours in the first part of 2023.
 Head to our bookings page to purchase your tickets today.|

 |Please note that that Bellfoundry Museum is currently closed for major refurbishment works, so tours will include the manufacturing spaces but not the museum spaces.|

 |If you are a client of John Taylor and Company who is looking to arrange a visit to see your bell being cast or a group travel organiser, please contact us direct.|

 SHOP OPENING TIMES

-Follow us on social media for the latest updates on our reopening plans.
+Follow us on social media for the latest updates on tour availability.